 The criminal cases he has undertaken have been concerned with various offences arising out of the management and handling of waste, fraud, breaches of abatement notices contrary to the statutory nuisance regime and offences contrary to the Control of Pollution Act.

-Gordon was instructed in the Crown Court in the first major prosecution by the Environment Agency concerning the transfrontier shipment of waste, and he has practical experience in transfrontier issues relating to waste electrical products, metals and paper products.
-He has advised or provided representation for corporate and individual clients in respect of shipments destined for Rotterdam, Saudi Arabia, West Africa, Cuba and South America.
-TFS prosecutions have concerned issues which include the meaning of "waste" and the factual question whether there has been 'contamination'.
-His knowledge of international trade documentation has been of considerable assistance.
+He was instructed in the Crown Court in the first major prosecution by the Environment Agency concerning the transfrontier shipment of waste, and has practical experience in transfrontier issues relating to waste electrical products, metals and paper products.
+He has advised or provided representation in respect of shipments destined for Rotterdam, Saudi Arabia, West Africa, Cuba and South America.

-The criminal proceedings in which Gordon has been instructed have required him to address the following specific issues (all in the context of prosecutions concerning waste sectors mentioned above in the subject areas listed in this c.v.):
+The criminal proceedings in which Gordon has been instructed have required him to address the following issues (all in the context of prosecutions concerning waste sectors mentioned above in the subject areas listed in this c.v.):

-- Allegations of consent, connivance and neglect against directors and other officers - 'Blending' of waste (flock and trommel fines) - Causes of pollution - Corporate offences - Costs recovery - 'Culpability' (deliberate, reckless, negligent etc.) - Disclosure (an extensive application process in one case finally resulting in the offering of no evidence by the prosecution) - Environment Agency 'under-enforcement' and its consequences for defendants - Fires - Fraud charges (with no evidence being offered in one case on the entering of pleas) - 'Harm' categorisation - Illegal landfills - Landfill tax avoidance - Landfill cover - Landfill spreading - 'Mis-descriptions' of waste: incorrect waste codes - Operating waste sites without a permit or outside the terms of a permit - Operating waste sites outside the terms of permitting exemptions - Ownership of land used by others to spread processed waste - Sentencing under the Environmental Offences Guidelines 2014 (including mitigation as to immediate / suspended terms of imprisonment) - Storage of waste in excessive quantities
+- Allegations of consent, connivance and neglect against directors and other officers - 'Blending' of waste (flock and trommel fines) - Causes of pollution - Corporate offences - Costs recovery - 'Culpability' (deliberate, reckless, negligent etc.) - Disclosure (an extensive application process in one case finally resulting in the offering of no evidence by the prosecution) - Environment Agency 'under-enforcement' and its consequences for defendants - Fires - Fraud charges (with no evidence being offered in one case on the entering of pleas) - 'Harm' categorisation - Illegal landfills - Landfill tax avoidance - Landfill cover - Landfill spreading - 'Mis-descriptions' of waste: incorrect waste codes - Operating waste sites without a permit or outside the terms of a permit - Operating waste sites outside the terms of permitting exemptions - Ownership of land used by others to spread processed waste - Sentencing under the Environmental Offences Guidelines 2014 (including mitigation as to immediate / suspended terms of imprisonment) - Storage of waste in excessive quantities - Transfrontier shipments of waste consignments, including the consideration of commercial and export documentation relevant to different jurisdictions - Regulations 12, 38 and 41, Environmental Permitting Regulations 2010 (and successor regulations) - Section 33, Environmental Protection Act 1990

-- Transfrontier shipments of waste consignments, including the consideration of commercial and export documentation relevant to different jurisdictions - Regulations 12, 38 and 41, Environmental Permitting Regulations 2010 (and successor regulations) - Section 33, Environmental Protection Act 1990 - Section 82 proceedings (summary proceedings by persons aggrieved of a statutory nuisance)
+Section 82 proceedings (summary proceedings by persons aggrieved of a statutory nuisance)